AY2324S1-CS2103T-T14-4/tp/docs/UserGuide.md

 </box>

 Restrictions:
+* Volunteers cannot have duplicate names(Volunteer names are unique to each volunteer).
 * The maximum number of characters of a volunteer name is 30.
 * The email must be in a valid format.
 * The phone number must be a valid 8-digit Singapore phone number.